ZupIT/beagle-docs/content/en/resources/customization/beagle-for-flutter/design-system.md

 ```

 ### buttonStyle
 This method has the notation `BeagleButtonStyle buttonStyle(String id)`.
-It receives the button style id that comes from JSON and returns the `BeagleButtonStyle` corresponding.
+It receives the button style id that comes from the JSON and returns the corresponding `BeagleButtonStyle`.
 See below:

 ```dart
 final Map<String, BeagleButtonStyle> buttonMap = {
   'primaryButton': BeagleButtonStyle(